In her quest to create the perfect tamale, Martha Castillo built a family business with a cultish following.

 Ironically, Castillo’s tamales don’t contain an ingredient many consider essential: lard.
 After years of experimenting, she found a blend of canola and olive oil created the taste and texture she wanted without the dietary negatives.
-Her tamales are also shortening, preservative, gluten, trans fat and soy free—and she sells several vegetarian and vegan options.
+Her tamales are also shortening, preservative, gluten, trans fat and soy free — and she sells several vegetarian and vegan options.
 These efforts, and her attention to detail, have also earned her credit for modernizing this traditional staple.

 All of the tamales are handmade, wrapped in real corn husks for authentic flavor.
 Each one weighs in at a whopping half pound.

-In addition to the core menu, which hasn’t changed much in the past eight years, The Tamale Store usually has two or three seasonal tamales on the menu, such as Pina colada in the summer and pumpkin in the fall.
+In addition to the core menu, which hasn’t changed much since 2008, The Tamale Store usually has two or three seasonal tamales on the menu, such as piña colada in the summer and pumpkin in the fall.

 Although Castillo was the driving force behind The Tamale Store, it is very much a family business.
-Pauline decided against attending Ivy League law school because she’s as passionate about tamales as her mother.
-Her two sisters, Maria Stanzak and Caroline Pimienta, work at the store, as does her younger brother, Eddy Pimienta, when he is not attending classes at Northern Arizona University.
+Pauline decided against attending an Ivy League law school because she’s grown to be as passionate about tamales as her mother.
+Her two sisters, Maria Stanzak and Caroline Pimienta, work at the store, as does her younger brother, Eddy Pimienta.
 Her father, Joe Pimienta, is also a regular fixture, despite being divorced from Castillo.